raspberrypilearning/dancing-unicorn-rainbow/en/step_9.md

 + Connect the buzzer to your raspberry pi

 Follow the instructions below to connect your buzzer.
-Because you already have LEDs and a button, you will place your buzzer buzzer wherever there is room, and use a **GPIO** that is free.
+Because you already have LEDs and a button, you will place your buzzer wherever there is room, and use a **GPIO** that is free.

 [[[rpi-connect-buzzer]]]